 As provided in the Code, World Boxing shall be responsible for conducting all aspects of Doping Control.
-Any aspect of Doping Control or anti-doping Education may be delegated by World Boxing to a Delegated Third Party, such as the International Testing Agency (ITA), however, World Boxing shall require the Delegated Third Party to perform such aspects in compliance with the Code, International Standards, and these Anti-Doping Rules.
-World Boxing may delegate its adjudication responsibilities and Results Management to a Delegated Third Party such as the CAS Anti-Doping Division.
+Any aspect of Doping Control or anti-doping Education may be delegated by World Boxing to a Delegated Third Party, such as the International Testing Agency (ITA) or CAS Anti-Doping Division (CAS ADD), however, World Boxing shall require the Delegated Third Party to perform such aspects in compliance with the Code, International Standards, and these Anti-Doping Rules.
+World Boxing may delegate its adjudication responsibilities and Results Management to the International Testing Agency (ITA) and hearing and appeals process to the CAS Anti-Doping Division.